osmandapp/web/main/docs/user/plugins/osm-editing.md

 - **<Translate android="true" ids="gpx_tags_txt"/>** - allows you to add any tags to identify the track.
 The default tag is "osmand", the user can enter additional tags separated by commas.
 - **<Translate android="true" ids="gpx_visibility_txt"/>** - track visibility for OSM users:

- &nbsp;*Public* means that the track is public and displayed in raw form in your GPS tracks, GPS track lists, and timestamped track lists.
+ *Public* means that the track is public and displayed in raw form in your GPS tracks, GPS track lists, and timestamped track lists.
 The data transmitted through the API is not associated with your track page.
 Trace point timestamps are not available through the public GPS API and track points are not ordered chronologically.

- &nbsp;*Identifiable* means that the track will be a public display in your GPS track points and public GPS track lists, which means other users will be able to download the raw track and associate it with your username.
+ *Identifiable* means that the track will be a public display in your GPS track points and public GPS track lists, which means other users will be able to download the raw track and associate it with your username.
 Public timestamped track points data from the GPS API passed through the track points API will link to your original track page.

- &nbsp;*Traceable* means that the track is not displayed in public lists, but the processed track points with timestamps from it (which cannot be linked to you directly) are loaded from the public GPS API.
+ *Traceable* means that the track is not displayed in public lists, but the processed track points with timestamps from it (which cannot be linked to you directly) are loaded from the public GPS API.

- &nbsp;*Private* means that the track is not displayed in public lists, but the track points from it in non-chronological order are available through the public GPS API without timestamps.
+ *Private* means that the track is not displayed in public lists, but the track points from it in non-chronological order are available through the public GPS API without timestamps.

 - **<Translate android="true" ids="login_account"/>** - [OSM account](https://www.openstreetmap.org/login).